 Now that you know what it takes to create an effective oil and gas website and the surrounding strategy, It’s time to get to work.

-If all of this seems a bit overwhelming, we totally understandd.
+If all of this seems a bit overwhelming, we totally understand.

 This took us over a decade to fully grasp ourselves, and we don’t expect you to be an expert after one article.
-The links referenced in each section will be extremely helpful for digging deeper.
+However, the links referenced in each section will be beneficial for digging deeper.

 With that said, If you don’t feel like taking on such an ambitious project, or you would like help with certain parts, we would be happy to help.

 Get in touch with Definity Web and learn more about how we can help you build a business website your oil and gas prospects pay attention to.
-You can focus on growing your business while we help you capture leads and turn them into customers.
+As a result, you can focus on growing your business while we help you capture leads and turn them into customers.

 Take advantage of our free 15-minute consultation today to get started.